Synap375/WindowGlue/README.md

 2. Toggle "Add Glue" to enable window snapping mode
 3. Drag any window near another window
 4. Watch for the glow indicator showing snap positions
-5. The dragged window will snap to the terget window
+5. The dragged window will snap to the target window
 6. Shake a window quickly to unglue its connection

 ### Keyboard Shortcuts